 How Worker’s Comp Can Help

 If you have a permanent total disability, you will continue to receive worker’s comp benefits for the rest of your life, as this disability completely prevents you from working ever again.
 People with permanent partial disability will also receive benefits based on the severity of their disability.
-Even if these benefits aren’t designed for a lifetime, they can still provide some financial support until you find a form of employment more suitable for your condition.
+Even if these benefits aren’t designed for a lifetime, they can provide some financial support until you find a form of employment more suitable for your condition.

 Why Speak With a Lawyer?